 If you consider tobacco a drug, well: the shamanic snuff tobacco is also a drug.
 If it contains psychotropic substances, it is, as a matter of fact, a psychedelic drug.

 But if you are into shamanism and you believe that sacred medicine can help you to reach a higher state of consciousness, so rapé is not a drug: it is instead a powerful tool.

 In the Amazon, people use rapé both for medical and recreational use.
 The shamans administer it to cure people from a variety of diseases and to make them reach a better state of mind.

 But among the various tribes, people also consume rapé recreationally.

 To my understanding, most of the law authorities around the world don’t consider rapé a drug.

-Four instance, if rapé contains a large quantity of coca leaves, it can be treated as a drug in most of the countries where cocaine is illegal.
-But in Perù and Colombia, where possession and cultivation of coca plants is legal in certain quantities and under certain regulations, it can be allowed.
+For instance, if rapé contains a large number of coca leaves, it can be treated as a drug in most of countries where cocaine is illegal.
+But in Perù and Colombia, where possession and cultivation of coca plants are legal in certain quantities and under certain regulations, it can be allowed.

 Some people I know have also investigated how to transport rapé between countries.
-The limitations of carrying shamanic tobacco across borders are pretty much the same of the ones which applies to normal tobacco.
+The limitations of carrying shamanic tobacco across borders are pretty much the same as the ones which apply to normal tobacco.